 To achieve high availability (HA), deploy a cluster of at least two Traffic Manager instances.
 Azure implements high availability through automatically load-balancing traffic to the public service IP address and port that you specify when you deploy your instances.
-To add specific load balancer and network security rules, see the instructions at "Configuring Your Resource Group to use More Than One Service Port" on page 92.
+To add specific load balancer and network security rules, see the instructions at "Deploying Traffic Manager in Azure Portal" below.
 If you do not need HA, select a cluster size of 1 during the deployment process.